 - Procurement Method

-International Competitive Bidding (ICB) procedures for the selection of a private partner in line with the Public Private Partnership (PPP) Act 2014.
-The project consists of 8 (Eight) markets with two markets making a Lot, making a total of 4 Lots.
+International Competitive Bidding (ICB) procedures for the selection of a private partner.
+The project consists of 9 (nine) markets which are group into four (4) Lots.

 - Requirements from Interested Bidders